jeremyngcode/Musicnotes-Reports/README.md

 The Process
 -----------
-An Excel file template is created (sample available in template folder).
-This is the file that gets written on by the script, subsequent runs will simply overwrite.

-The initial configuration requires entering the paths for `master_xl_file` and `xl_file` in [settings.py](settings.py):
+The initial configuration requires entering the paths for `master_xl_file` and `output_file` in [settings.py](settings.py):
 - `master_xl_file`: The master Excel file that holds all my Musicnotes revenue data from the beginning, and is where the script will retrieve my sheetmusic titles.
-- `xl_file`: The script writes to this template Excel file, which I will then copy over to my `master_xl_file` with one copy-paste.
+- `output_file`: The output path of the script, which I will then copy over to my master Excel file with one copy-paste.

 The regular process every quarter then looks like this:
 1. Save the given Musicnotes Excel file and rename it.